Muskan-saraf/industry5-site/docs/blog/20250310-human-centric.md

 title: "The Rise of Industry 5.0: A Human-Centric Approach to Innovation"
 date: "2025-03-10"
 tags: ["Human Centric"]
+content: "The world has witnessed multiple industrial revolutions, each marked by groundbreaking advancements that reshaped economies and societies..."
 ---

 # The Rise of Industry 5.0: A Human-Centric Approach to Innovation